 Waivers will be considered if the applicant has fulfilled one of the following:

 - Received or will receive a bachelor's or higher degree from an entirely English-instructing institution.
-This requires that all programs at the institution are taught in English, not just the program in which the applicant earned their degree.
+This requires that all programs at the institution are taught exclusively in English, not just the program in which the applicant earned their degree.
 Please provide documentation stating that the entire university uses English as the medium of instruction.